Personal Color Analysis

 My PCA Philosophy

 I want you to look happy and healthy.
 I want you to look like you get plenty of sleep, eat nutritious food, drink water, have vibrant relationships with others, and are fulfilled in your chosen pursuits.
+Of course, we’re still ourselves when we’re sick, tired, or feeling blah…but even under those conditions, we don’t want to look like we’re sick or tired!

 I want to define your eyes, but not over-sharpen them.
 Your eyes should never look hazy, murky, or like the drape is competing with them for attention.
 Your eyes also shouldn’t dominate the drape, leaving what you’re wearing behind.
 I want your eyes to look multidimensional and real alongside your skin and facial features.
 I want to see the genuine color of your eyes and any patterns that may be present.